alexmadaras00/Business-Intelligence/README.md

 It presents the analysis and visualizations of Classic Models Inc.'s business performance using the Balanced Scorecard (BSC) approach to provide strategic recommendations for its management.
 The data is stored on a PostgreSQL DBMS server.

-For this project we had to complete the following steps:
+For this project we completed the following steps:

 1. Design a Star (Snowflake) Schema